 IMPORTANT: You may not notice any significant change in the Internet connection speed as soon as you install it.
 This is because Acrylic DNS Proxy has to collect and store the resolved DNS for websites you have been visiting.
 Over time, as the database of Acrylic is updated with resolved domain names, you will see that you do not have to wait for websites to begin loading.

 This is yet another feature in Acrylic that I love.
-Acrylic installs a custom HOSTS file to your computer when you install the program.
-This HOSTS file recognizes different ad formats and blocks them from loading even as the website you are visiting is attempting to load them to your browser.
+Acrylic installs a custom HOSTS file to your computer when you install the program thus blocking you from visiting malicious websites.

 REMEMBER: Acrylic DNS Proxy employs Open DNS servers by default.
 You may change them if you want – by editing the AcrylicConfiguration.ini file located in the Acrylic DNS Proxy folder in Program Files.